andrebassi/runner-codes/docs/docusaurus/docs/languages/nim.md

 ## Overview

 Nim is a statically typed compiled language that combines powerful metaprogramming with Python-like readability.
-LLM-Firecracker provides Nim compiler for efficient code execution.
+Runner Codes provides Nim compiler for efficient code execution.

 ## Specifications